Godzab/Cpp-ND-capestone_snake_game/README.md

 # Cpp-ND-capestone_snake_game

 Capestone project for udacity nano-degree program.
 Ascii Snake game using ncurses as the renderer.
 All class files (headers and definations) are located in the `src` folder.
 The main function is to be found in file `Snake.cpp`.
+Idea inspired by youtuber **casual coder**.

 * As with traditional snake game functionality, the game involves a snake the moves in the direction of the player's choice.